root-project/root/README/ReleaseNotes/v612/index.md

   - The possibility to read from data sources was added.
 An interface for all data sources, TDataSource, is provided by ROOT.
 Two example data sources have been provided too: the TRootDS and the TTrivialDS.
 The former allows to read via the novel data source mechanism ROOT data, while the latter is a simple generator, created for testing and didactic purposes.
 It is therefore now possible to interface *any* kind of dataset/data format to ROOT as long as an adaptor which implements the pure virtual methods of the TDataSource interface can be written in C++.
   - Column can be aliased with the `TDF::TInterface` method `Alias`: `auto histo = mytdf.Alias("myAlias", "myColumn").Histo1D("myAlias");`
   - Add the `GetColumnsNames` method to the `TDF::TInterface`: the user can therefore get the names of the available columns coming from trees, data sources or `Define`d columns
+  - `TDataFrame`s can be cached in memory with the `TDF::TInterface` method `Cache`.
+All or some columns can be cached.
+Two versions of the method are proposed: one which allows to explicitly list the types of the columns and another one allowing to let the system infer them (the same mechanism of the `Snapshot` method).
+Only columns containing instances of classes which have a copy constructor can be cached.

 ## Histogram Libraries